 The latest trend in barcoding, QR Codes are gaining popularity as marketing tools to link to web based information.
 Not as compact as Data Matrix, you will find them often used on advertizing materials and storefronts, linking to special promotions or details about a certain product.
 Click here to learn more.

-While our guide may be useful, nothing can replace speaking 1-on-1 with one of our label experts.
+While our guide may be useful, nothing can replace speaking 1-on-1 with one of The Label Experts.
 We can offer assistance to answer your barcode labeling needs.
 Before consulting with us, check out this page and our complementary Getting Started guide to help steer you in the right direction.
 The more info you know about your label application, the quicker we can match you to the right product.
 We are excited to assist you and help come to a solution for your barcode labeling needs.